-Member's Statement 309 - 6(2): Happy Retirement to Three School Workers in Baker Lake
+Member's Statement 310 - 6(2): Happy Retirement to Three School Workers in Baker Lake

 Mr. Simailak (interpretation): Thank you, Mr. Speaker.
 Good afternoon, colleagues.
 For the people of Baker Lake, have a good day.
 Mr. Speaker, I would like to recognize three individuals from Baker Lake:

 - Nancy Nagyougalik

 - Becky Tootoo; and

-- Elizabeth Tunnuq.
+- Ituvi Tunnuq

-These ladies have just recently announced individually that they will be retiring from their permanent workplace at the high school and one from the Rachel Arngnammaktiq Elementary School.
+(interpretation ends) Mr. Speaker, all three of these ladies have just recently announced individually that they will be retiring from their workplace at the high school and one from the elementary, Rachel Arngnammaktiq Elementary School.

-All three of these ladies have been contributed in many different ways throughout their careers, helping many students, parents, and other fellow teachers all along the way.
+All three of these ladies have contributed in many different ways throughout their careers, helping many students, parents, and other fellow teachers all along the way.
 Nancy is, or was a janitor.
 Ituvi and Becky are teachers.
 This will be their last school year.
 All three ladies have spent a few decades working in their professions.